 - Improvements to play areas, both grass and black tops as well as landscaping and irrigation.

-There are also special facilities projects planned for each school including new multipurpose rooms at Highlands, Meadow Heights, Parkside and LEAD, a modernization/partial rebuild of Bowditch Middle School and the addition of classrooms on several school sites for specialized programs such as Makers' Labs for projects, Art and Music.
+There are also special facilities projects planned for each school including new multipurpose rooms at Highlands, Meadow Heights, Parkside Montessori and LEAD Elementary schools, a modernization/partial rebuild of Bowditch Middle School and the addition of classrooms on several school sites for specialized programs such as Makers' Labs for projects, Art and Music.

 Is every school included in the FMP?